 In St. Patrick’s, we believe that mathematics is a tool for life.
 It is an essential life skill that is used throughout our daily lives, but is also a powerful tool that can help us to understand and change the world.
 We aim to ensure that every child leaves school with high standards of numeracy as well as literacy, so that they have the best chance of succeeding in the modern world.
 Throughout our school community, we strive to promote a philosophy of ‘Numeracy for Life’ through our mathematical teaching and learning, giving pupils opportunities to solve problems and reason mathematically in real-life contexts, and making enriching mathematical links between all areas of the curriculum, future career choices, and real life events and situations.
+This year, we are proud to be participating once more in the Liverpool Counts Quality Mark and we are working towards retaining our Gold Award status.

 We aim to ensure that all pupils: